Skip to Main Content

 Core Objectives

-The core objectives of Graduate Student Affairs (GSA) are to assess student needs, build student support and resources, and identify, recruit, and retain a diverse student population.
-This is accomplished through comprehensive programming developed after evaluating students’ needs, partnering with student groups, and actively recruiting and preparing underrepresented students to fully engage as Duke graduate students.
-GSA staff combines these program components with innovative outreach, high levels of communication, and advocacy to enhance the quality of graduate student life.
+The core objectives of Graduate Student Affairs (GSA) are to assess student needs, build student support and resources, and identify, recruit, and retain a student population that represents many life experiences and backgrounds.
+GSA accomplishes these goals through comprehensive programming developed after evaluating students’ needs, partnering with student groups, and actively recruiting and preparing candidates who will fully engage as Duke graduate students.
+GSA staff combine these program components with innovative outreach, high levels of communication, and advocacy to enhance the quality of graduate student life.

 Program Components

-GSA hosts various programs that mark students’ progress throughout their graduate careers.
+GSA hosts signature programs that mark students’ progress throughout their graduate careers.

 • New Student Orientation aids students in their transition to Duke by providing information about the academic community, policies, and resources.